GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/01.501-510/01.Out-From-the-Campfire's-Red-Glowing/docs.md

 Knowing what dangers come creeping
 When we are sleeping on guard.

-Refrain:
-Yes, sleeping on guard,
-Sleeping on guard,
-No! surely not one of our number
-Must be found sleeping on guard.

 ```

 - |   -  |
 -------------|------------|
 Title | Out From the Campfire's Red Glowing |
 Key | D♭ Major |
-Titles | Yes, sleeping on guard, Sleeping on guard |
+Titles | Yes, sleeping on guard,  |
 First Line | Out from the campfire's red glowing |
 Author | Arthur W. French
 Year | 1941